robenkleene/web-references/figma/figma-components.md

 - `⌥1`: Switch to layers
 - `⌥2`: Switch to assets

+## Notes

+- Prefixing component names with `_` or `.` hides them from being published.
+You can use this to create "atomic" components, components that are just used as a base for other components.
+- A strategy that's sometimes useful is nesting states into different layers in a component (e.g., layers for a button called `Normal`, `Pressed`, `Focused`, and `Disabled`).
+States can then be toggled in the component by hiding and showing layers.
+General using separate components for separate states is preferred because it's more discoverable.
+- You can new components into other components.
+A use case for this is supporting themes, e.g., light and dark version of a design.

 ## Best Practices

 - Name a component `Navigation/Button/Active` to automatically place a `Active` component `Navigation/Button` category.